nndda/Theatre/docs/quickstart.md

         stage.progress()
 ```

-Now, everytime the `'ui_accept'` key is pressed, the Dialogue should progress.
+Now, everytime `'ui_accept'` key is pressed, the Dialogue should progress.

 ## Additional stuff